Don Ford

-Donald J. Ford (born December 31, 1952) is a former American basketball power forward in the National Basketball Association (NBA) for the Los Angeles Lakers and Cleveland Cavaliers.
+Donald J. Ford (born December 31, 1952) is an American former professional basketball player who was a power forward in the National Basketball Association (NBA) for the Los Angeles Lakers and Cleveland Cavaliers.
 He also was a member of the Auxilium Torino in Europe.
-He played college basketball at the University of California, Santa Barbara.
+He played college basketball for the UC Santa Barbara Gauchos.

 Early years

 Ford attended Santa Barbara High School.
 He was a teammate of future NBA player Keith Wilkes (later Jamaal Wilkes).
 He enrolled at Santa Barbara City College.
 As a freshman in the 1971–1972 season, he contributed to a 26–6 record and a Western State Conference Championship.
 He averaged 22 points and 10 rebounds per game, including 3 contests with 29 points.
 He received first-team All-American honors by the California Junior College Federation.

 He transferred to the University of New Mexico after his freshman season.
 As a sophomore, he was a backup, posting 6.9 points and 4.1 rebounds per contest.

 He transferred to the University of California, Santa Barbara at the end of his sophomore season.
 As a junior, he sat out the season because of the NCAA's transfer rules.
 As a senior, he averaged 19.6 points (led the team), 8.4 rebounds (led the team) and 2.5 assists (second on the team).